 When collecting data, it’s necessary to understand the two different types of big data.

 Structured data is collected in a predefined format.
 Highly specific and stored in data warehouses, structured data includes things such as spreadsheets, point of sales systems that use barcodes and collect information on quantity.

-One of the biggest advantages of structured data is that it can be used by machine learning and artificial intelligence algorithms.
+One of the biggest advantages of structured data is that it can be used by machine learning and artificial intelligence development algorithms.